 Many new initiatives have been taken as preventive measures like

 Biometric login system, Electronic Voucher Verification, On line

 Tracking of status of loan application by the applicant, better

-The department has disposed of 242 complaints, 59 Investigations have
+The department disposed of 440 complaints, 104 Investigations and 32

-disposed of.
-60 preventive vigilance inspections were conducted.
-The
+preventive vigilance inspections were conducted.
+90 disciplinary cases

 USE OF HINDI